cmstas/Software/dataMCplotMaker/README.md

   - --outputName X: change the name of the output file produced from its default of "data_MC_plot" in pdf (you may also specify other file type like xxx.ps)
   - --png: to make output as png rather than pdf (must specify output name)
   - --noOutput: if by any chance you don't want an output to file
+  - --noRatioPlot: for when you have data and MC but don't want the ratio pad
   - --xAxisLabel X: change the x-axis label from its default of "M_T"
   - --noDivisionLabel: to remove the divisions label on the y-axis (ex: "Entries/30 GeV" becomes "Entries")
   - --yAxisLabel X: change the y-axis label from its default of "Entries"